Annabelle-Metcalfe/south-wales-pottery-club/README.md

 Please see details of the competitor research conducted [here](/competitor-review.md).

+### User Stories

+* Charles is looking for a new hobby and is considering trying a pottery class so would like to find out if there are any in his area.

+* Emma is looking for new activities for her children and would like to find out class timetables.

+* Bronwen has been doing some pottery for some time and is looking for a new studio space, she would like to enquire about long term membership.

+* Michelle is looking for a unique experience gift and would like some more information on how to book.

+* Graham was referred by the local mental health team and is anxious about joining so would like to see photos of the studio before enquiring.

 ### Business Goals

 * Create an online presence for the business